 In the third century, the cult of the sun god was given a boost when emperors from the so-called Severan dynasty took control of the Empire.
 The emperor Septimius Severus (193-211), who was himself from Leptis Magna in Africa, was married to a Syrian woman, whose father was a high priest of the sun god Elagabal (‘god of the mountain’).
 The temple of Elagabal was located in Emesa, Syria (present-day Homs), where the deity was worshipped in the form of a large black rock, which according to tradition had fallen from heaven.
 The cult of Elagabal was introduced in Rome by the emperor Elagabalus (218-222), who was himself a high priest as well.
 According to our sources, the emperor tried to impose his religion upon the Romans, who responded with hostility and anger.
 When the hated emperor was murdered, the cult of Elagabal soon came to an end (the ruins of his temple in Rome can still be seen on the Palatine Hill, see here).
 However, the practice of worshipping the (or: a) sun god continued or perhaps it was reintroduced by the aforementioned Aurelianus.
 To be honest, we do not really know the precise relationship between Sol, Elagabal and Sol Invictus.

 An important document in this respect is the so-called Chronography of 354, basically the Roman version of Wikipedia, attributed to the scribe and calligrapher Filocalus.
-The year 354 is interesting, as it is about halfway between the recognition of Christianity as an official religion by the 313 Edict of Milan and the establishment of (orthodox) Christianity as the state religion of the Roman Empire in the 390s.
+The year 354 is interesting, as it is about halfway between the recognition of Christianity as an official religion by the 313 Edict of Milan and the suppression of the non-Christian cults of the Roman Empire in the 390s.
 The Chronography is a collection of both secular and religious information.
 Apart from the birthdays of the emperors and a list of the consuls we also find a calendar – the so-called Filocalian calendar – in which the eighth day before the kalendae of the month of January (i.e. 25 December) is mentioned as the birthday of the Invictus (N(ATALIS)·INVICTI).

 It is interesting to compare this calendar, which is Part VI of the Chronography, to Part XII of the manuscript, which is about the Commemorations of the Martyrs.
 In this part, the entry for 25 December (or VIII kal.
 Ian.) is: NATVS CHRISTVS IN BETLEEM IVDEAE, or ‘Christ born in Bethlehem in Judea’.
 This is the oldest known reference to the birth of Christ on 25 December, and at the same time a strong indication that by the mid-fourth century this date was generally accepted by Christians as the date for Christmas.
 It is very tempting to see a connection between the birthday of Sol Invictus and Christmas, especially now that both events are mentioned in the same source for the same date.
 This is still no direct proof that the Christians copied the date of 25 December from the cult of the sun god, but we should note that in John 12:46, Christ claims that “I am come a light into the world, that whosoever believeth on me should not abide in darkness”.
 An association with the sun – and therefore the sun god – is therefore not improbable.
 I have previously written about a heavily damaged mosaic in the church of San Lorenzo Maggiore in Milan, which according to some historians depicts Christ-Sun in his chariot.
 A similar example can be found in the so-called Tomb of the Julii.